GovTechSG/ship-hats-portal/manage-users.md

 ### To view users

 1. Log in to the [SHIP-HATS portal](https://portal.ship.gov.sg/).

    Make sure that you are in the required account.
-If needed, refer to [Switch account](manage-account).
+If needed, [Switch account](manage-account).

 1. From the side menu, click **Users > All Users**.

    A list of users appears, along with following details:

+   >**Note:** Users will appear here only if they were added in the [TechBiz portal](https://portal.techbiz.suite.gov.sg/).

    |Column|Description|
    |---|---|
    **Name**|Indicates the name of the user. <br>If *First Name* and *Last Name* were not provided when creating a new user account, only email address will appear in this column.<br>If a user is a Subscription Admin, it is indicated by the label **Subscr Admin** beside the username.